WesVleuten/gitflow/README.md

 ---

 ## Commits
-For each change you make you would want to commit.
-Commiting and pushing ensures your changes will not be lost, the changes will be pushed onto github and stored.
+For each change, you make you would want to commit.
+Committing and pushing ensures your changes will not be lost, the changes will be pushed onto GitHub and stored.
 Please make sure you commit as often as you can and make the commit message descriptive.

 Please make sure that the files you add to the repository are not related to your IDE or compiled versions of the code.